-I turned to the Devil and told him that I felt very sad about this couple.
-The Devil then said, ‘the man has no love life’.
+I turned to the Devil and told him that I felt very sad on behalf of this couple.
+The Devil then said, ‘the man has no love life.’
 He made no comment about the woman.
 He then disclosed that in spite of this situation they were going on their honeymoon to Dubai.

 I woke up and went to work.